babelpainterwell/Scalable-Github-Scraping-Service/README.md

 ##### 3. Error Handling and Data Validation

-- Used Pydantic models for data validation
+- Used Pydantic models for data validation.
+SQLModel is chosen for the ORM models to work with Pydantic models.

 ### Refenrece Links